YaboGV/yabogv.github.io/content/papers/paper1/index.md

 ---
 title: "Exposure to Heat and Student's Cognitive Functioning"
-date: 2012-06-01
+date: 2024-05-05
 tags: ["keyword 1","keyword 2","keyword 3"]
 author: "Yabo Gwladys Vidogbena, Sharon Wolf"
 description: "This paper shows how students contemporaneously function under hot temperatures in the context of developing countries."
-summary: "This paper quantify the effect of exposure to hot temperatures for children in developing countries using a novel longitudinal dataset in Ghana."
+summary: "This paper quantify the effect of exposure to hot temperatures for children in developing countries using a novel longitudinal dataset in Ghana and pubicly available UTCI data."
 cover:
     image: "paper1.png"
     alt: "Image caption"